hatappo/vscode-extension-vibe-notes/README.md

    - `Copy Comments as Raw`: Copy the raw `.local.comments.txt` content
    - `Copy Comments as Markdown`: Copy formatted markdown with clickable links
    - `Copy Comments as JSON`: Copy comments as JSON structure

+### Git Notes Integration

+You can sync your comments to Git Notes for permanent storage in your repository:

+1. Click the ☁️ "Sync to Git" button in the Comments tree view
+2. Comments are saved to the current HEAD commit's git notes
+3. Share with team using `git push --push-notes`
+4. View notes with `git notes show`

 ### Storage Format